pear05/Rename-Files-Folders/README.md

 # Rename-Files-Folders
-Rename Files &amp; Folders using this python code
+Rename Files &amp; Folders using this Python code
+NB change directories to work appropriatly